hrcnlab/escc_pipline/README.md

 This git showing the demo code is for our manuscript "Discovered biomarkers for predicting esophageal squamous precancerous lesions to cancer transition".

-THe file *escc_pipline.md* indicates the key progressing in R.
+The file *escc_pipline.md* indicates the key progressing in R.

 If there is any questions, please contact: xxxx@gmail.com